 Our commitment to seeing all children with hearing loss develop age-appropriate listening, language and social skills is reflected in our graduates, of whom over 90 per cent continue onto mainstream education and go on to reach their potential.

-One of our past graduates, Christa, is profoundly deaf and recently participated in the public speaking competition ‘Power of Speech’ for children with hearing loss in Canberra.
-To listen to Christa’s speech, please click here.
+One of our past graduates, Christa, is profoundly deaf and participated in the public speaking competition ‘Power of Speech’ for children with hearing loss in Canberra.
+To listen to Christa’s 2014 speech, please click here.

-Watch our Shepherd Centre graduate, Annie, participate in the 2019 ‘Power of Speech’ public speaking competition in Canberra.
+In the video below, watch our Shepherd Centre graduate, Annie, participate in the 2019 ‘Power of Speech’ public speaking competition in Canberra.